MedhatHassan/PortSwiggerLabs/README.md

 ## Prerequisites

 Before you get started with the PortSwigger Labs, please make sure you have the following prerequisites:
+- Understanding of burp suite and how to use it.
 - A basic understanding of web development concepts.
 - A web browser for accessing the labs.
 - Any additional requirements specific to individual labs will be mentioned in their respective documentation.